-Most of us with breakout-prone skin have used skincare products hoping these would make our problem skin better.
-Hopes start out high but then all too often are dashed because the products made things worse, either immediately or shortly after we began using them.
-It’s incredibly disappointing and maddening.
+Most people with breakout-prone skin have used skincare products hoping these would make the issue better.
+Hopes start out high, but then all too often are dashed because the products made things worse, either immediately or shortly after we began using them.

 The question is how can you tell if a product will cause your skin to break out with pimples or blackheads?
 For many reasons, most people find it difficult, if not impossible, to differentiate between the products or ingredients that will help and those that can make matters worse.

 Unfortunately, labels like "non-comedogenic" or "non-acnegenic" are totally useless.
 These terms were coined back in 1972 under test conditions that are not even remotely applicable to how anyone uses skincare or makeup products.
 But more importantly, there are no regulations anywhere in the world that determines what those terms mean and under what conditions they should be tested to earn that claim.